jayphelps/web-retina-emulator/README.md

   * Fixed positioned elements may shift in WebKit browsers because of issues with position: fixed; and -webkit-transform's.
 WebKit has been fixed but the patch hasn't made it into any Chrome/Safari release yet.
   * Firefox doesn't allow JavaScript that was copy-pasted in the URL to have access to most things so this script can't run.
 Use a bookmarklet instead.
+  * Doesn't trigger CSS media queries that that use device pixel ratio/min-resolution; so if you use these you'll need to temporarily adjust them.
+(Pull request anyone?)